FinnAngelo/FinnAngelo.github.io/_posts/2021-04-25-Updating-Jekyll-in-GitHub-Pages.md

 I was getting security warnings from my github pages commits from the dependabot about a kramdown dependency.
 I thought it would be easy to fix, but nah, it was easier to just reinstall everything.

-I don't have time to learn the ins-and-outs of Ruby and Jekyll, so here is my dirty fix
+I don't have time to learn the ins-and-outs of Ruby and Jekyll, so here is my dirty (but long winded) fix...

 ----------------------------------------